amberouyangg/Lab-Report-4---Vim/labreport4.md

 ## Edit the code file to fix the failing test
 ```
 Keys Pressed:
-On line 44 and <right> until after index1.
+Go to line 44 and click after index1.
 <backspace> 2
 ```
 ![](fixx.png)